khval/chipset.library/README.md

 GPL2 was choices because UAE uses GPL2, but its possible this might change, depending on dependency’s, what emulation its going to be based on.

 Do not expect chipset.libary to work under forbid() / permit() locks.
-Multitasking is needed for correct as possible values.
+Multitasking is needed for correct as possible values, however it is designed to compensate for any time lags caroused by interruptions in the task scheduler.

 # Disclaimer: